curvefi/curve-aragon-voting/README.md

 `$VOTE_TIME` = Seconds that a vote will be open for token holders to vote (unless enough yeas or nays have been cast to make an early decision)

+`MIN_TIME` = The minumum time that has to pass between a user's last creating of vote and him creating new vote

 `$MIN_BALANCE` = The minimum balance a user can have to create a new vote - `2500` means `2500e18`